demensdeum/SurrealEngine-Emscripten/README.md

+# Emscripten Build

+Right now ends with error:
+Unable to create SDL Window: Vulkan support is either not configured in SDL or not available in current SDL video driver (emscripten) or platform

 # Surreal Engine

 The goal of this project is to reimplement enough of the original Unreal Engine to make the Unreal Tournament (UT99) maps playable.